 What Types of Contracts Exist?

-Other common business contracts include employee agreements, vendor agreements, service agreements, client or patient contracts, commercial leases, warranties and any other business arrangement.
+Other standard business contracts include employee agreements, vendor agreements, service agreements, client or patient contracts, commercial leases, warranties, and other business arrangements.
 Intellectual property licenses, assignments, sub-licenses, and partnerships, as well as collaboration agreements for patents, trademarks, copyrights, or trade secrets, are all contracts between two or more parties.
-Attorneys who work in a particular field of law may have an understanding of that particular practice area (i.e. intellectual property), but that specific knowledge must work in conjunction with and have its foundation in an advanced understanding of contract law generally.
+Attorneys who work in a particular field of law may understand that specific practice area (i.e., intellectual property).
+Still, that particular knowledge must work in conjunction with and have its foundation in generally an advanced understanding of contract law.

-No matter what you call these agreements, at the end of the day, they are all simply contracts.
+No matter what you call these agreements, they are all contracts at the end of the day.
 Contracts are not only found in the business world.
-For example, they can play a crucial role in estate planning as well.
+For example, they can also play a crucial role in estate planning.
 Spouses may wish to have their wills or trust instruments treated as a contract between them, so that spouse cannot change the terms when the other spouse passes away.
-In addition, health insurance and other payable on death accounts, such as certificates of deposits, are based in contracts between the individual and the health insurance company or banks.
+In addition, health insurance and additional payable on death accounts, such as certificates of deposits, are based on contracts between the individual and the health insurance company or banks.
 Contracts find themselves in all types of situations.
-The number of contracts we encounter daily and the way these contracts impact us could span forever, but here are some additional examples that you may see or be affected by every so often or even every day, a list in which could go on forever:
+The number of contracts we encounter daily and how these contracts impact us could span forever.
+However, here are some additional examples that you may see or be affected by every so often or even every day, a list that could go on forever:

 Contracts are essential parts of our everyday life and affect us in ways we may not even realize.
-It is important that you have an understanding of how they work so that you know when your rights are being violated or when you may need an attorney who is experienced in dealing with contracts to enforce or protect your legal rights.
+You must understand how they work so that you know when your rights are being violated or when you may need an attorney who is experienced in dealing with contracts to enforce or protect your legal rights.